License retrieval of idle applications – Workstation Agent procedures

 - Idle time license release threshold (Default: 15 min): Idle licenses will be made available for retrieval if they had been idle for more than the defined period.

 9. Expand the ‘Advanced’ panel, and set the system resource threshold parameters.
 These numbers are thresholds used for determining whether the monitored application is idle.
 The default values shown should not be changed unless explicitly instructed by OpenLM’s support team.
 Changing these values inappropriately can harm the OpenLM system’s performance.

 - % Processor time (Default: 2): This is the CPU usage percentage threshold over which the application is considered active.
 The software will only be closed if its use of the workstation’s processor time is lower than the percentage shown

-- User usage (Default: 2): The processor utilization for user-mode processes on the workstation.
+- User usage (Default: 2): The processor usage for user-mode processes on the workstation.